prometheus/docs/content/docs/operating/rules.md

 ## Recording rules
-Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their result as a new set of timeseries.
+Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their result as a new set of time series.
 Querying the precomputed result will then often be much faster than executing the original expression every time it is needed.
 This is especially useful for dashboards, which need to query the same expression repeatedly every time they